 International students: all you need to know

-This is a recap of the important points of this website for International students.
+This is a summary of the most important points of this website for international students.

 When should you be insured?

-If you enrol at a university, you must present a current certificate from your health insurance company when enrolling.
+If you are enrolling at a university, you must present a current certificate of health insurance coverage at the time of enrollment.

 Differences between insurances

-With good health insurance, you should be optimally cared for in all areas: prevention illness and aftercare, no matter if it’s about teeth, pregnancy or travelling.
-The following services however might or might not be included in your coverage, which is why it is important to compare between the different options before making a choice:
+With a good health insurance plan, you should have the best coverage in all areas: prevention, illness and aftercare, whether it’s for your teeth, pregnancy or traveling.
+However, the following services may or may not be included in your coverage, so it is important to compare the different options before making a decision:

 - Free choice of doctor, dentist and clinic